vblanco20-1/vulkan-guide/docs/new_chapter_2/vulkan_new_rendering.md

 ## Memory Allocation

 To improve the render loop, we will need to allocate a image, and this gets us into how to allocate objects in vulkan.
 We are going to skip that entire chapter, because we will be using Vulkan Memory Allocator library.
-Dealing with the different memory heaps and object restrictions such as image alignement is very error prone and really hard to get right, specially if you want to get it right at a decent performance.
+Dealing with the different memory heaps and object restrictions such as image alignment is very error prone and really hard to get right, specially if you want to get it right at a decent performance.
 By using VMA, we skip all that, and we get a battle tested way that is guaranteed to work well.
 There are cases like the PCSX3 emulator project, where they replaced their attempt at allocation to VMA, and won 20% extra framerate.

 vk_types.h already holds the include needed for the VMA library, but we need to do something else too.